 Peter Nygren – New and individualised cancer treatment

-The main objective of our research is to improve the efficacy of cancer treatment by providing information allowing for optimal drug selection for the individual patient.
-We also want to identify and develop potentially new and more active cancer drugs.
+The main objectives of our research are to improve the efficacy of cancer treatment by providing information allowing for optimal drug selection for the individual patient, and to identify and develop potentially new and more active cancer drugs.
+We also have projects in the area caring sciences in oncology care, where we study how cancer patients and their families feel during and after therapy.

 In recent years new drugs have been developed but the experience so far is that only a small fraction of treated patients might experience good effect of these drugs.
 At the group level, the benefit is mostly modest.

-Our research has two main objectives.
-One is to is to provide predictive information that allows for optimal drug selection for an individual patient, and, as important, to exclude drugs that will not be active but only produce toxicity.
+One of our main objectives is to is to provide predictive information that allows for optimal drug selection for an individual patient, and, as important, to exclude drugs that will not be active but only produce toxicity.

 The second objective, and immediately related to the first, since it is based on the same technical platform as in objective one, is to identify new lead compounds with potentially improved efficacy against tumour types.
 Candidate drugs are identified and mechanistically characterized in cancer models in the laboratory, followed by testing in animal models with the aim to finally move them to clinical trials in cancer patients.